Horizontal scaling

 Docker ¶

-In a Docker environment, the system properties should be added in the CATALINA_OPTS
+In a Docker environment, the system properties should be added in the CATALINA_OPTS environment

-variable Like that: -D<property name>=<property value>
+variable Like that: -D<property name>=<property value>.

 Kubernetes ¶